mukundtheamateur/faceblurbymukund/README.md

 #you can do this project without creating an environment but it is good practice to create one , so i did this project in an environment:

 --> IN THIS PROJECT WE WILL USE ANACONDA FOR CREATING A VIRTUAL ENVIRONMENT.

-install anaconda from link : "https://docs.anaconda.com/anaconda/install/"
+Editor i used : visual studio code , to install click here "https://code.visualstudio.com/download" i used command prompt to run my code. if you are using mac u can use terminal. install anaconda from link : "https://docs.anaconda.com/anaconda/install/"

 to create a virtual environment from anaconda :
 " conda create -n nameofenvironment python=3.6.7"  // this project is made in python=3.6.7 version